COVID-19 SAFETY PROTOCOLS

 When are masks required when at the Y?

-Effective Thursday, Nov 19 at 5AM, masks are required indoors at the Y including while exercising in classes or on machines, while playing group sports including basketball and pickleball, in locker rooms and while walking on the pool deck.
-Masks may only be removed upon entering water for swimming, whirlpool use or showering.
+Masks are required indoors at the Y including while exercising in classes or on machines, while playing group sports including basketball and pickleball, in locker rooms and while walking on the pool deck.
+Masks may only be removed upon entering water for swimming.

 UPDATED: Usually youth age 12 can access the Y without a parent.
 Why can’t my child, age 12, visit the Y to swim and use the fitness center?